 Ball Valve vs Butterfly Valve

-The main differences between butterfly valve and ball valve is produced below in a tabular format.
+The main differences between a butterfly valve and a ball valve are produced below in a tabular format.

 |Butterfly Valve||Ball Valve|

-The following symbols are used as butterfly valve symbol in isometric and P&ID.
+The following symbols are used as butterfly valve symbols in isometric and P&ID.

 Butterfly Valve Standard